Visiting Zion in March

 Does the Shuttle Run in March?

 Typically the middle of March is when the full-time shuttle service resumes in Zion Canyon and Springdale.
 Access to the Zion Canyon Scenic Drive will be by free shuttle bus only.
-Please check back for the 2022 shuttle schedule. more.
+Please check for the shuttle schedule here.

 Can You Drive Through Zion National Park in March?